 Setback 1: Limited budget & Resources

 We’ve seen it before: a company has a brilliant idea for a product, but money prevents them from pursuing that idea any further.
-Budget almost always plays a large role in a startup’s inability to launch a product idea, and oftentimes, we fear making costly mistakes.
-This is a human behavior, and normal for many of the clients that we work with.
+Budget almost always plays a significant role in a startup’s inability to launch a product idea, and often, we fear making costly mistakes.
+This is human behavior and typical for many of the clients that we work with.

 Setback 2: Market Relevance

-As product designers and engineers we try to seek opportunities for innovation while, many startups quickly rule out non-convention due to risk profiles, budget, or competition.
-Some may feel ill-equipped, or are simply uncomfortable with creative thinking, which is understandable.
+As product designers and engineers, we try to seek innovation opportunities while many startups quickly rule out non-convention due to risk profiles, budget, or competition.
+Some may feel ill-equipped or are simply uncomfortable with creative thinking, which is understandable.
 In the end, however, we know design will inevitably shape our world.

 Setback 3: Collaborative knowledge

-Some clients who come to design firms don’t always know a great deal about industrial design or mechanical engineering as it relates to product development.
-Similarly, design firms may lack certain experience in designing or developing a product they have never done before.
-Because of this, both parties may feel overwhelmed with certain tasks at hand, and will need help in the following areas: the client, with how to set foundational expectations and think beyond the product, and the design team, with how to develop the product properly.
+Some clients who come to design firms don’t always know a great deal about industrial design or mechanical engineering related to product development.
+Similarly, design firms may lack specific experience designing or developing a product they have never done before.
+Because of this, both parties may feel overwhelmed with particular tasks at hand and will need help in the following areas: the client, with how to set foundational expectations and think beyond the product, and the design team, with how to develop the product appropriately.

-On the other hand, when it comes to clients whom have yet to learn about industrial design as it relates to mechanical engineering, we got you covered!
-We fully embrace the idea of assuming the coaching role, and building your confidence by sharing with you our firsthand experiences across industries.
+On the other hand, when it comes to clients who have yet to learn about industrial design related to mechanical engineering, we got you covered!
+We fully embrace the idea of assuming the coaching role and building your confidence by sharing with you our firsthand experiences across industries.

 Setback 4: Conflicting Ideas

 We’ve seen it all before.
-Egos get in the way, design teams, and clients may have contrasting opinions on how a product should be designed, or debates on who should take on a leadership role in certain circumstances.
-Conflicts will always arise in any collaboration, and it would be a huge disservice to you and this blog post if we were to completely ignore one of the biggest setbacks for design teams and clients.
+Egos get in the way, design teams and clients may have contrasting opinions on how a product should be designed or debates on who should take on a leadership role in certain circumstances.
+Conflicts will always arise in any collaboration, and it would be a massive disservice to you and this blog post if we were to completely ignore one of the most significant setbacks for design teams and clients.

-During initial meetings with the client, finding common ground and setting early expectations in terms of product and marketing requirements, will allow both parties to keep top priorities in mind.
-It is all about synergy: take aspects from both worlds into the design process to ensure both teams know what to compromise on.
+During initial meetings with the client, finding common ground and setting early expectations in terms of product and marketing requirements will allow both parties to keep top priorities in mind.
+It is all about synergy: consider both worlds into the design process to ensure both teams know what to compromise on.
 In doing so, trust is built between both the client and designer.
-Trust that you both possess the right knowledge in your respective industries, and stay focused on the common end-goal.
+Trust that you both possess the proper knowledge in your respective industries and stay focused on the common end-goal.